Want to Plan a Summer Camp for Grown-Ups? These Camping Activities and Recipes Are Perfect for Your Weekend Away

 Choose your own adventure based on just how much you and your friends like to rough it.
 Opt for good old-fashioned tent camping if that's your speed.
-But if you swore you would never willingly sleep on the ground as an adult, you have plenty of options there too!
+But if you swore you would never willingly sleep on the ground as an adult, you have plenty of options there, too!
 Choose a campsite that has platform tents with cots and mattresses; cabins with bunks; or go super-glam and rent a house.
-No matter whether you're sacked out in a sleeping bag or on 500 thread-count sheets, these activities and recipes will dial up the fun on your wilderness experience.
+No matter whether you're sacked out in a sleeping bag or on 500 thread-count sheets, these activities and recipes will dial up the fun of your wilderness experience.

+Check out GlampingHub.com for a wide variety of unique camping experiences around the world or UnderCanvas.com for luxury camping in some of our most breathtaking national parks.
 If you've got a tent and you're not afraid to use it, search campgrounds by state on Camping-USA.com.

-It Only Takes a Spark
+Light a Spark

-Make a List and Check it Twice (Really)
+Make a List and Check It Twice (Really)

 It's mighty hard to run to the drugstore when you're in the middle of the woods or even a lake house, so make comprehensive lists of everything you will need for a fantastic and safe time, including kitchen gear and cooking ingredients, toiletries, bedding, hiking gear, games and activities, first aid kit, and more.

 It may be true that everything tastes better eaten around a campfire, but we can still do a lot to improve on the summer-camp cafeteria fare from days of yore.
 This menu can be prepared over a campfire, a propane stove, or a regular home stove.

-It’s All Fun and Games
+Don't Forget the Fun and Games

-• Take a hike; though it may seem as easy as putting one foot in front of the other, you’ll be glad you read our tips for being safe and smart on the trail.
+It wouldn't be summer camp without crafts, games, and activities!
+Play a game of tag or dodgeball with these homemade sponge balls-they're guaranteed to refresh on a hot day.
+Get your hands on an old tire and some sturdy rope, and your tree swing will be the toast of the camp.
+Learn more about Martha's favorite outdoor summer games: bocce, horseshoes, croquet, and badminton.
+Take a hike; though it may seem as easy as putting one foot in front of the other, you'll be glad you read our tips for being safe and smart on the trail.